CCIE Certification: Overview of the CCIE Lab exam

 You would receive the result of the lab exam within 48 hours.
 The failing score reports incorporate the details of your mark on the primary topic ranges.
 If you pass your lab exam, you will receive the passing result without the details of the statement.

 Many lab centers across the US (e.g. California) have been closed down, leaving only Richardson, Texas open.
 As of 2020, these are the only available cities, worldwide, in which you can take the lab exam:

 Bangalore, Beijing, Brussels, Dubai, Feltham, Hong Kong, Johannesburg, Krakow, Mexico City, Moscow, Richardson, Riyadh, Sao Paulo, Shanghai, Singapore, Sydney, Tokyo, and Toronto.

 Tracks of Expert Certification

 There are seven tracks of Expert Level certifications.
 It was designed for the requirement of the industry.
-It was updated over time, and the latest tracks should be verified on CCIE official website.
+It was updated over time, and the latest tracks should be verified on the official CCIE website.